m-lab/website/_pages/06-publications.md

 {:.no_toc}

 {:.paper-description}
 A4AI’s December 2018 report examines the policy dynamics that define the quality of mobile broadband service experienced by users across low- and middle-income countries (LMICs).
-Taking a step beyond our core research around affordable access and the cost of connectivity, this brief report informs ongoing efforts to translate internet access into meaningful access for everyone.
+Taking a step beyond our core research around affordable access and the cost of connectivity, this brief report informs ongoing efforts to translate Internet access into meaningful access for everyone.

 {:.paper-author}
 Teddy Woodhouse (Research Analyst and Advocate, A4AI) and Dhanaraj Thakur (Research Director, Web Foundation)